adrianm192168/DShield-SIEM-Suricata/README.md

 # DShield-SIEM-Suricata
 Suricata eve.json visualization in DShield ELK SIEM

+This guide will demonstrate how to populate Suricata eve.json output into an ELK stack using yesterday's completed pcap files.
 My intention is to put as little burden on the honeypot as possible to stay within the limits of the AWS Free tier.
 Suricata is unable to run with those limited specs so I will be using the SIEM server to perform the processing.

 DShield Honeypot Sensor (Ubuntu 22.04.5 LTS) (AWS Free Instance) \
 https://github.com/DShield-ISC/dshield \